JoeleenKado/jquery-salary-calculator/README.md

 3. Open `/index.html` in your web browser.

 ## Usage
-To view the current financial status of our Company, pending the induction of a new employee:
+To view the current financial status of our Company, pending induction of a new employee:

 1. Open Our Co.
 Salary Calculator in your web browser.
 2. Input employee information into the input fields on the New Employee Form.
-3. Once all fields are filled, click the Submit Button, and a snapshot of Our Co.'s Roster, along with Our Co.'s Salary obligations will be showcased on your screen. *A red banner indicates an instance where Our Co. cannot afford the employee roster.
+3. Once all fields are filled, click the Submit Button, and a snapshot of Our Co.'s roster, along with Our Co.'s salary obligations will be showcased on your screen. *A red banner indicates an instance where Our Co. cannot afford the employee roster.
-4. To remove an employee from the showcase, click the ...........
+4. To remove an employee from the showcase, click the the DELETE button to the right of the employee record.

 ## Built With